 At Thomas Jefferson, we are passionate about helping our students succeed in law school, on the bar exam, and as lawyers.
 Supporting our students is central to our mission.
-As Vice Dean and a long-time faculty member at Thomas Jefferson School of Law, I’d like to tell you about some of the unique ways our faculty help our students flourish and succeed.
+As Interim Dean and a long-time faculty member at Thomas Jefferson School of Law, I’d like to tell you about some of the unique ways our faculty help our students flourish and succeed.

 Of course, like the faculty at any law school that values teaching and learning, we work hard to bring you the very best classroom experience.
 We are dedicated instructors who love to teach, and high quality classroom teaching is a top priority for all of us.
 We also understand that much important law school learning happens outside the classroom, and are committed to supporting our students in every setting so they can meet the academic program’s high standards and lay the foundation to be confident, successful attorneys.
 Faculty advise every student organization, coach competition teams, give references and write recommendations for students and alumni, and work to connect you with their professional networks as you start to plan your career.
 As a very small school with a dedicated faculty, we are able to do these things especially well, with student-centered classes and professors who get to know their students as individuals.

 But these things are just the foundation for the individualized personal attention that is our mission.
 We aim to do much more, including --

 Mentoring.
 Every new student at Thomas Jefferson is connected to a faculty mentor -- a member of the faculty who helps you navigate all the challenges of law school, advises you about course choices and career opportunities, and is available to talk about anything that comes up during your time at the law school.
 Faculty mentors get to know students more fully, and students always have someone to turn to for personalized advice.